 |Windows, Visual Studio 2010 C#||Visual Studio 2010 project for the J-Link DLL startup sequence and the usage or the J-Link SDK in a C# application.|

 The J-Link SDK comes with everything which is needed to start implementing J-Link support into software or create a new application using J-Link.
-It includes the needed libraries for the selected platform, a complete documentation of the available J-Link API and additional background information, the USB drivers for J-Link and sample startup projects to show the usage of J-Link.
+It includes the needed libraries for the selected platform, a complete documentation of the available J-Link API and additional background information, the USB drivers for J-Link and example startup projects to show the usage of J-Link.
 The J-Link SDK includes everything which is needed to integrate J-Link into an application.
 The table below lists the most important files which are included.

 The J-Link SDK includes everything which is needed to integrate J-Link into an application.
 The table below lists the most important files which are included.